andreipfeiffer/css-in-js/README.md

   - ❌ `.css` file extraction
   - ✅ `<style>` tag injection

-- 📉 __Low Learning curve__: the API is simple, if you're used to hooks you'll get used to it in no time
+- 📉 __Low Learning curve__: the API is simple, considering that we're comfortable with React hooks

 <br />

 #### Other benefits

-- 😌 easy and simple to use API, very intuitive if you're used to hooks
+- 😌 easy and simple to use API, very intuitive
 - 🥳 creates very short and atomic class names (like `a`, `b`, ...)
 - 😎 it has a lot of plugins that can add many additional features (but will also increase bundle size)